 Use this form for proposing new courses, major changes, discontinuance, or modification of existing courses.
 Proposals must be submitted to the building principal.
-Building principal will submit to the Director of Secondary Education and Assistant Superintendent by September 30.
-If additional space is necessary, attach extra pages.
+Building principal will submit to the Director of Secondary Education and Assistant Superintendent by October 7.
+If additional space or information is necessary, attach extra pages.